IZugec/DTEGNN/README.md

 ```
 An example of an input configuration file can be found in dtegnn/config/example.yml.

 Current implementation reads AIMD simultions with the help of ASE and assumes Trajectory object.
-Units of atomic velocities are assumed to be in the format given by the VASP output file OUTCAR.
+Velocities are assumed to be in the basis of lattice vectors multiplied by the integration time of the underlying simulation.
 An example of data required for a successful run can be downloaded through the following [link](https://doi.org/10.6084/m9.figshare.28498778.v1)

 or directly by running